Investment policy statement software for money management.

 Then there's a place for them to concur and everyone to sign off if they want to.

 Pages Eight to Twelve: This has more generic sample text you may want to use.
-There's long explanations describing what investment risk tolerance is, and the differences between the five categories, and much more.
+There are long explanations describing what investment risk tolerance is, and the differences between the five categories, and much more.

-Then the second Word docx has 11 pages of generic text on the same subjects that you may want to use.
+Then the other Word docxs have 11 pages of generic text on the same subjects that you may want to use.

 When you buy this IPS tool, there's plenty of red meat to pick from to get what you want without having to reinvent the wheel.
 The whole point is to just cut, paste, and edit this template to make your own custom IPS.
 Then it only takes several minutes to make it specific to a client.